College of Law and Business: Statistics

 The Academic Center for Law and Business has an average of approximately 4,000 students enrolled each year.

 Notable Achievements

 In March 2005, the Human Rights Division of the Academic Center for Law and Business—led at the time by Attorney Aviv Wasserman and Attorney Effi Michaeli, together with retired Commissioner Shlomo Twizer—submitted a petition to the Supreme Court to revoke Amendment No. 28 to the Prisons Ordinance, which allowed for the establishment of a privately managed prison.
 After the petition was submitted, Attorneys Gilad Barnea and Yael Berda (currently a professor at the Hebrew University) also joined the legal team.

-In the landmark decision, known as the "Privatization of Prisons Case," issued on November 19, 2009, the Supreme Court prohibited the establishment of the private prison.
+In the landmark decision, known as the "Privatization of Prisons Case," issued on November 19, 2009, the Supreme Court prohibited the establishment of a private prison.

 For its actions in this matter, the Center was awarded the Gorney Prize for Public Law in 2010.